Ferry: Seferihisar-Samos

 Distance: It is 59 km west of Samos Vathy International Sea Port.
 Location: Marathokampos, Greece.

 Mount Kerkis is a vital navigational landmark for sailors and a challenging destination for hikers and climbers.
 Its rugged terrain, marked by steep slopes, deep gorges, and hidden caves, offers a wilderness experience for those seeking adventure.
 The panoramic views from its summit, showcasing the Aegean Sea and the surrounding islands, are a significant draw for visitors.
-The mountain’s caves, some quite extensive, have also served as hiding places during periods of conflict, adding another layer to its historical significance.
+The mountain’s caves, some of which are pretty extensive, have also served as hiding places during periods of conflict, adding another layer to its historical significance.

 Top Beaches in Samos